SoumojitDalui/movie-explorer/README.md

 ## Known Limitations / Next Improvements

-- No pagination/infinite scroll; search returns the first TMDB page only.
+- Search ranking and strict mode are simplified (1–2 character searches use exact-title matching to reduce noisy results).
-- Favorites are per-browser (LocalStorage) and not synced.
+- Favorites are local-only (LocalStorage) and not synced across devices.
-- Basic styling only (focus on functionality); could add skeleton loading, better responsive layout, accessibility pass.
+- No auth/user accounts.
+- Basic UI polish only; could improve accessibility (focus management, ARIA), add keyboard shortcuts, and add better empty/loading states.
-- Could add caching / debounce / request cancellation to reduce API traffic.
+- Could add caching, debouncing, and more robust request cancellation across all endpoints.